light-oj/steghubsubmissions/MERN-web_Stack.md

 #### Install ExpressJS

 Express is a framework for Node.js, therefore a lot of things developers would have programmed are already taken care of out of the box.
-Therefore it simplifies development, and abstracts a lot of low level details.
+Therefore it simplifies development and abstracts a lot of low-level details.
 For example, Express helps to define routes of your application based on HTTP methods and URLs.

 To use express, we install it using `npm` by running the command below:
 `npm install express`

 ![](https://lh7-us.googleusercontent.com/E_tKsX21K90xwN3wOTN7ARYy0wENxbrNu-FQ01MW4o8effRy4HIYz1HZ4p1yWxfYaBSVlYT-IY9KXPn-Sms38X9UDqaQh7ly3qAuXM-M1a0CKbAtyWZOlKYUnuQ9DlW_HKngCNK_D7EJ8VEdPe9Ef8E)

 Next, we create a file index.js with the command `touch index.js`